MicrosoftDocs/Contribute/Contribute/validation-reference/insecure-link.md

 [www.microsoft.com](https://www.microsoft.com).
 ```

-If your link is a web address that isn't meant to be a clickable link, such as a fully-qualified domain name or a namespace reference, style it as inline code, such as:
+If your link is a web address that isn't meant to be clickable, such as a fully-qualified domain name or a namespace reference, style it as inline code, such as:

 ```md
 `www.microsoft.com:90`